 (as cited in Promane, 2009, p.51)

 Some people also argue the role “mama” plays in the lyrics of Bohemian Rhapsody.
 It is unlikely that Mercury wrote “mama” to symbolize his biological mother, Jer Bulsarsa, but rather his girlfriend Mary Austin.
 This was a common term which was quickly appropriated from the African-American blues tradition into the work of many musicians like Led Zeppelin and Jimi Hendrix (Promane 2009).
-In the early monologue-like lyrics following the opening a cappella section
+In the early monologue-like lyrics following the opening a cappella section,

 “Mama, just killed a man, put a gun against his head